Ancient Greece Meets Modern Fun

 Then it is on to the Greek islands where the idea of “something for everyone” really comes into its own.
 Mykonos is famous for its glitzy nightlife and anything goes nude beaches, but it is also the jumping off place for the formerly sacred island of Delos, the birth place of the gods Apollo and Artemis.
 Santorini is the island where probably 80% of the beautiful photos of Greece are taken.
 Yet only a small portion of its cruise ship hordes visit Akroteri.
 This is a town buried in volcano ash that is much older than Pompei—very educational.

 Between these two tourist meccas is the ferry hub of Paros.
 Its combination of a true Greek experience and many sandy beaches make it a favourite of experienced island hoppers.
 Your relaxing days will be filled with activities, either at a family water park or trying the extreme sport of kite boarding.
 Keep in mind that you will need plentiful exercise due to the countless restaurants and traditional tavernas serving up authentic Mediterranean cuisine.
 You won’t want to forget to visit some antiquities while there.
 The island’s location made it hub of ancient civilization as well.
 There are structures from the Minoan and Mycenaean periods that are many centuries older than Athens.

-Recent travelers to Greece are not affected by the turmoil of the country’s financial crisis.
+Recent travelers to Greece are not affected by the turmoil of the country’s financial crisis or politics.
 In the regional towns and islands the recovery is well on its way.
 The local Greek people are making genuine efforts to be sure visitors have their “best holiday ever”.
 This is the year to learn about the birth place of western civilization while enjoying the best Greek food you have ever tasted—made from local ingredients and savored in the cool sea breezes.